This post may contain affiliate links. Please read my disclaimer.

 Thanksgiving has always been low key for me.
 I have been the only vegetarian in my family since I was fifteen.

 I never wanted to put anyone out, so while the rest of my family and friends ate turkey and stuffing, I had some salad, mashed potatoes and pumpkin pie.
 I was fine with that.

 For me Thanksgiving was more about the people around the table than the food on the table.

 As the years passed and the responsibility of creating a Thanksgiving meal fell on my shoulders I had some decisions to make.

-Would I prepare a traditional Thanksgiving to please my guests or a gluten-free vegan Thanksgiving that I could actually eat?
+Would I prepare a traditional Thanksgiving to please my guests or a vegan Thanksgiving that I could actually eat?

 Since I didn’t know the first thing about preparing a turkey and had absolutely no desire to learn, I decided this was my opportunity to wow my guests with flavorful, filling, crowd pleasing dishes.

-This meal plan is gluten-free, vegan, plant-based, dairy-free, heart healthy, totally delicious, kid friendly, and 100% satisfying and pleasing for every type of eater.
+These vegan thanksgiving recipes are plant-based, dairy-free, heart healthy, totally delicious, kid friendly, and 100% satisfying and pleasing for every type of eater.